amphitheatre-app/docs/content/installation/api-server.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Next

+When successfully installed, you still need to do some initial configuration work, the details of which can be found in the [Initialize Amphitheatre in your infrastructure](@/getting-started/initialize.md).

 ## Troubleshooting

 If you have any trouble installing Amphitheatre API Server, look for the error